We are excited to announce that Maurice McDavid '10, is one of three alumni receiving the 2023 Knox Service A...

-Watson Bartlett Professor of Biology; Director of Green Oaks Biological Field Station
+Watson Bartlett Professor of Biology; Chair of Mathematics; Director of Green Oaks Biological Field Station

 2 East South Street

 Galesburg, IL 61401-4999

-Watson Bartlett Professorship of Biology and Conservation; Director, Green Oaks Biological Field Station
+Watson Bartlett Professor of Biology and Conservation; Chair of Mathematics; Director, Green Oaks Biological Field Station

 "I am fascinated by how plant communities recover from disturbance, in particular from human disturbance.
 As a result I have become interested in the restoration and reconstruction of badly damaged plant communities.
 Tallgrass prairies are one of the most badly disturbed ecosystems in the world.
 About 99.9% of the original tallgrass prairie in Illinois has been lost.
 The only way we will ever have more tallgrass prairie is if we grow it.